Snowinfable/waterfresh_capstoneproject/README.md

 ### Below is a high level overview of the repository:
-- project_code_data/ a folder containing datasets in csv and tsv format, as well as information on how to access other data via API calls.
-The 'Water Trends' folder contains water level change data in wells around the US, the 'Water Use' folder contains USGS water usage data for all US counties, then the 'access-climate-data.txt' and 'access-evapotranspiration-data.txt' files contain instructions/urls on how to access the climate and evapotranspiration data.
+- project_code_data/ a folder containing datasets and notebooks necessary to produce the results from the report.
 - requirements.txt: the software package requirements for running the code in this repository
 - README.md: this file that explains how to use the github repository
 - Data Access Statement